chris-pikul/ts-toolbox/README.md

 * `clampDegree` - Type-checks and clamps a number between 0..360
 * `clampInteger` - Type-checks and clamps the range of a number, truncating decimals.
 * `clampByte` - Type-checks and clamps a number between 0..255, truncating decimals.
-* `clampBits` - Type-checks and clamps a number between 0 and the maximum value delivered by a binary number of (2 << bits).
 * `precisionRound` - Rounds a number to a given level of decimal precision.
 * `precisionFloor` - Floors a number to a given level of decimal precision.
 * `precisionCeil` - Ceils a number to a given level of decimal precision.